slsdetectorgroup/slsDetectorPackage/docs/src/pyexamples.rst

 ================

 Some short examples on how to use slsdet.
-If something is missing don't hesitate to open an issue in our our  `github repo
+If something is missing don't hesitate to open an issue in our  `github repo
 <https://github.com/slsdetectorgroup/slsDetectorPackage>`_.